easttennesseecc-star/Q-Top-Dog-IDE/LLM_CREDENTIALS_GUIDE.md

 ## FAQ

-**Q: Do I need to pay for Q-IDE to use LLMs?**
+**Q: Do I need to pay for Top Dog to use LLMs?**
 A: No!
-Q-IDE is free.
+Top Dog is free.
 You only pay the LLM services directly (OpenAI, Google, etc.).

-**Q: Can Q-IDE see my credentials?**
+**Q: Can Top Dog see my credentials?**
-A: No. Q-IDE stores them locally on your machine.
+A: No. Top Dog stores them locally on your machine.
 We never see or store your keys.

 **Q: Can I use the same key on multiple machines?**
-A: Yes, but you'd need to add it to each Q-IDE installation separately.
+A: Yes, but you'd need to add it to each Top Dog installation separately.

 **Q: What if I lose my API key?**
 A: Go to the provider's console and revoke the key.
 Generate a new one.

 **Q: Can I use multiple keys from the same provider?**
-A: Currently Q-IDE stores one key per provider, but you can rotate them anytime.
+A: Currently Top Dog stores one key per provider, but you can rotate them anytime.

-**Q: Does Q-IDE work without internet?**
+**Q: Does Top Dog work without internet?**
 A: Yes, if you use local Ollama.
 Cloud providers require internet.

 ---